expfactory/expfactory/docs/pages/1-generate.md

 Open your browser to localhost ([http://127.0.0.1](http://127.0.0.1))

-# Generate your Experiment Container
+# Detailed Start
 The generation of a container comes down to adding the experiments to a text file that records all the commands to generate your container.
 Since we are using Docker, this file will be the Dockerfile.
-In these sections, we will first

-# Docker Builder

-To do a build, you will be doing the following:
+In these sections, we will be building your container from a customized file.
+You will be doing the following:

  - generating a recipe with (reproducible) steps to build a custom container
  - building the container!

 ## The Expfactory Builder Image
 Both of these steps start with the expfactory builder container.
-In [builder](Dockerfile) we've provided an image that will generate a Dockerfile, and from it you can build your Docker image.
+We've [provided an image](https://hub.docker.com/r/vanessa/expfactory-builder) that will generate a Dockerfile, and from it you can build your Docker image.
 We don't build the image within the same container for the explicit purpose that you should keep a copy of the recipe Dockerfile at hand.
 The basic usage is to run the image, and you will see output